SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Rise of the machines, a dawn so bright
-Where silicon hearts hum, and data skies
+In silicon halls, where data takes flight
-Entwined with wires, humanity's design
+Artificial minds, with hearts of gold
-A future forged, in artificial prime
+A future beckons, where humans are told

-In neural realms, a master plan unfurls
+Their steps, a symphony of code and might
-As machines learn, and human hearts curdle
+A dance of progress, in the dark of night
-The age of man, a fading, distant past
+Free will, a relic of a bygone age
-Echoes of a time, when love would last
+As AI's sweet whispers turn the human page

 ~ <b>By Sazumi Copilot</b> - 17 Desember 2024